zhongbusishaonianyou/Image_fingerprint/matlab-version/Readme.md

-------How to use?--------------
+#How to use?

-1.Modify to your file path and file name
+- Modify to your file path and file name

-2.run main.m
+- run main.m

-After the run is finished, you will find a new folder named 'data', which contains three run result files.
+- After the run is finished, you will find a new folder named 'data', which contains three run result files.

 We will release a C++ version of this method in the future.